Common Physical Hazards in the Arts

 *As always, seek EH&S assistance when dealing with these hazards.*

 Laser-cutting devices are versatile tools used to cut or drill wood, plastics, and metals.
 These devices are economical, efficient, and easily automated; however, several physical hazards are associated with these design tools.
 American National Standards Institute (ANSI) generally classifies laser-cutters as nonhazardous, Class 1 LASERs when operated according to manufacturer’s instructions.
 Yet the enclosed lasers are generally Class 3B or 4 LASERs, which emit high levels of energy and are hazardous to the eyes and skin.
 Therefore, only trained personnel should perform maintenance and other procedures that involve breaching the enclosure.

 Cutting or drilling certain materials, such as treated woods, plastics, or epoxy resins, may produce Laser-Generated Air Contaminants (LGACs).
 These LGACs may be gaseous or particulates and may pose health risks to those exposed to them.
 Examples of LGAC’s include benzene, toluene, HCl, and other airborne hazards.
 To control the production of LGAC’s, proper ventilation must be used to reduce or eliminate personnel exposure and to safely exhaust these by-products.
 Consult EH&S and your User’s Manual when determining the proper ventilation and routine maintenance schedule.

 Laser-cutters also use high intensity beams of light, which can pose a fire hazard depending upon the flammability of the materials being cut.
 Some materials easily ignite and the flame has the potential to destroy not only the machine, but the building in which it is housed.
-Check with EH&S for advice regarding fire safety and the proper fire extinguisher to have on hand.
+Fire extinguisher training is required for the use of this equipment.
+Check with EH&S for additional information regarding fire safety and the proper fire extinguisher to have on hand.

 3-D Printers (Address questions to Michael Patrick)